 Trend 4: Iris Scanning Sensor

 Security will still be highly important in terms of app usage and consumption.
 Currently, premium smartphones are built with a two-way authentication process that involves the fingerprint scanner embedded on the Home button and pressing a 4- to 6-digit passcode.
 But, next year, mobile biometric security will introduce a new technology in the form of iris/retina scanning sensors.
 Some tech giants were already reported to be testing devices with the said security feature such as LG with their LG G5 and Samsung with their Galaxy S7.
-App developers will have to incorporate this new feature in their security process such as in-app purchases.
+App developers will have to incorporate this new feature in their security process such as in-app s.

 One of the changes and challenges that app developers would have to prepare for would be the possible market release of the phoneblok or Ara modular phone by Google.
 It has been pushed a couple of times, but the search giant is positive that they will be able to release the first modular smartphone sometime in 2016.
 It’s still not clear how apps are going to work on this new mobile device, but it’s a challenge that app developers would figure out soon.